Greece in the Eurovision Song Contest 2002: 2002

 Prior to the event, ERT opened a submissions window for Greek composers, lyricists, and performers to submit their original songs for consideration by 17 December 2001.
-By the close of the submissions window, 158 songs had been submitted; the ten competing songs were then selected by the six-member jury and were announced on 10 January 2002.
+By the close of the submissions window, 158 songs had been submitted; the ten songs for the event were then selected by the six-member jury and were announced on 10 January 2002.
 Nearly 95,000 votes were cast during the show and when the combined results were presented, it was revealed that "S.A.G.A.P.O." performed by Michalis Rakintzis, was the winner.

+Reception

 In the days following Rakintzis' selection, Greek press reported on an issue during the televoting phase in that while the process and phone numbers were explained, the host never announced the commencement of the voting period.
 Additionally, the singer was accused of using playback for the performance and it was noted that there were sound problems overall.
 At a press conference held by the artist, Rakintzis stated that he was willing to resign from being the Greek entrant due to the voting issue, but ERT had responded that if he were to not represent the nation, then they would pull out of the contest.
 Rakintzis subsequently opted to remain the Greek entrant.
 Following his selection, Rakintzis opted to not organise a promotional tour to other countries, believing that music had nothing to do with advertising.